Movie Theaters NAICS 512131

 • The unique architecture of movie theaters may help them avoid closure during lean times, according to The Wall Street Journal.
 Movie theaters are built with a sloped concrete floor for stadium seating to provide a clear view of the movie for all viewers.
 They also have no windows, which makes it difficult to convert them to another purpose.
 Retail landlords may not be able to use movie theaters for anything else unless they demolish them, so they often agree to rent reductions rather than leaving the spaces vacant when theater chains go into bankruptcy or leases are up for renewal.

-• Movie theater industry employment remained significantly below pre-pandemic levels during 2024, according to the US Bureau of Labor Statistics.
-Personal consumption expenditures, an indicator of expenditures on entertainment, increased moderately during the first 11 months of 2024, according to the US Bureau of Bureau of Economic Analysis.
-Movie theaters sales are forecast to increase at a 7.12% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+• Movie theater industry employment and average wages for nonsupervisory employees remained significantly below pre-pandemic levels in mid-2025, according to the US Bureau of Labor Statistics.
+Personal consumption expenditures, an indicator of expenditures on entertainment, increased 2.7% year over year in February 2025, according to the US Bureau of Bureau of Economic Analysis.
+Movie theaters sales are forecast to increase at a 5.79% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue